 - The palms of their hands and soles of the feet are turning yellow (in severe jaundice)

 - Unusual drowsiness

 - Light-coloured poo and dark urine (in some cases)

 In rare cases, jaundice is caused by other factors which can then lead to more severe symptoms and side effects such as deafness and brain damage if left untreated.
 Biliary atresia is one of these conditions, where the baby looks well at first but then can get very sick with serious liver disease.
 In this instance, jaundice will last longer than two weeks and is caused by scarring in the tubes which carry bile from the liver to the intestine.

 Another rare type of jaundice is when the mother and her second baby’s blood groups are incompatible, causing the mother’s antibodies to attack the baby’s red blood cells leading to more bilirubin being released (it doesn’t happen with the first pregnancy, however, because it’s only during birth when a mother and her baby’s bloodstreams will mix).
 This type of jaundice appears in the first 24 hours after birth.

 When to worry

-- The baby was very premature or are very sick.
+- The baby was very premature or very sick.

 How to treat it

-Mild jaundice or jaundice caused by breast milk feeding is pretty harmless and will usually disappear on its own after a couple of weeks.
-Sometimes bilirubin levels may be checked via a simple heel blood prick test, however, babies just need to be monitored and fed fluids regularly (breast milk or formula).
+Mild jaundice or jaundice caused by breastmilk feeding is pretty harmless and will usually disappear on its own after a couple of weeks.
+Sometimes bilirubin levels may be checked via a simple heel blood prick test, and babies usually just need to be monitored and fed fluids regularly (breastmilk or formula).